mmunoz39/data-viz-samples/README.md

 ---

 ## License

-This project is provided for **educational and demonstration purposes**.
+This project is provided for educational and demonstration purposes.
-You are free to use, modify, and share it under the MIT License.
+Feel free to fork, clone or contribute!

 ---

 ## Author
 **Marcelo Munoz**
-Data & Software Developer | Saskatoon, Canada
+Data & Software Developer | Saskatoon, SK, Canada